KenPainter/GenLogic/ai-docs/documentation-and-tests.md

 We test end-to-end always, to ensure the tests follow the same code path as the end-user.

+## No Troubleshooting Help

+Do not include troubleshooting guides.
+Provide clear instructions, but do not provide information that can fall out of date or cannot be tested.
+That is why we do not include troubleshooting guides.

 ## Documentation Sections

 ### Setup and CLI Usage